- Delna Avari

 4. Flexibility - Dynamic Business Environment

 Being Agile and innovative are both intrinsically linked.
-The cultivation of a continuously refining progression inspires all participants to feel answerable for pioneering philosophies about the future.
+The cultivation of continuously refining progression inspires all participants to feel answerable for pioneering philosophies about the future.

 Hidden Challenges of Agile Marketing